Bounds and Constructions of Locally Repairable Codes: Parity-check Matrix Approach: Parity-check Matrix Approach for LRCs

-Let $\mathcal{C}$ be a $q$-ary $(n,k,r)$ LRC with length $n$, dimension $k$ and all symbol locality $r$.
-By choosing $n-k$ independent vectors from the dual code $\mathcal{C}^\bot$ (or parity-check equations), we obtain a full rank parity-check matrix of $\mathcal{C}$.
-Although redundant parity-check equations might be added to the parity-check matrix sometimes for various purposes, e.g., simplifying the analysis or facilitating decoding, we only consider the full-rank case here.
-The locality property of a linear code could be characterized by the parity-check matrix.
+Suppose that $\mathcal{C}$ has locality $r$, or consider $\mathcal{C}$ as a $q$-ary $(n,k,r)$-LRC with all symbol locality.
+By choosing $n-k$ linearly independent codewords from the dual code $\mathcal{C}^\bot$, we can obtain a full-rank parity-check matrix of $\mathcal{C}$.
+The locality property of an LRC can be characterized by the parity-check matrix.
 In order to find a suitable parity-check matrix to involve locality, we begin with a simple observation:

-\begin{claim} A code symbol has locality $r$ if and only if there exists a parity-check equation which has at most $r+1$ non-zero components and covers the coordinate of the symbol. \end{claim}
+\begin{claim} A code symbol has locality $r$ if and only if there exists a codeword in $\mathcal{C}^\bot$ which has at most $r+1$ non-zero components and covers the coordinate of this symbol. \end{claim}